Raj261103/Maths-quiz-original-/README.md

-onlinequiz.py = done completely by me, no use of ai whatsover modifiedquiz = visual mods by chatgpt,logic by me/same as onlinequiz claudequiz = visual mods by claude,logic by me/same as onlinequiz
+1.onlinequiz.py = done completely by me, no use of ai whatsover 2.modifiedquiz = visual mods by chatgpt,logic by me/same as onlinequiz 3.claudequiz = visual mods by claude,logic by me/same as onlinequiz